Christian Personal Finance

 There is really a lot to learn and as you sell more you figure out more and better ways to minimize expenses.
 I have learned a lot from selling on ebay, but there is still a lot more to learn.
 Just don’t be intimidated or afraid to try it out if it is something you are interested in doing.

-I’d love to hear from others about their successes or struggles (whatever the case may be) starting an Ebay biz.
+I’d love to hear from others about their successes or struggles (whatever the case may be) starting an eBay biz.
 Feel free to share in the comments below!

 Thanks for the explanation on how to do this, Bob.
 It is very detailed and useful.
 I’ve only ever sold some personal stuff from around the house on ebay, but I’ve considered doing it in a more formal way.
 I will definitely refer back to this post when I decide to do so.